-Not doing anything during the "Live Selection" sequences of Resident Evil 3: Nemesis was a third potential choice along with the two given.
-If monsters were involved it would simply leave you to your devices to kill them, but in other cases sometimes an entirely different outcome rather than the two choices would happen.
+Not doing anything during the "Live Selection" sequences of Resident Evil 3: Nemesis is a third potential choice along with the two given.
+If monsters are involved it simply leaves you to your devices to kill them, but in other cases sometimes an entirely different outcome instead of the two choices can happen.
 Including a third potential ending sequence.

 World of Warcraft has a neutral race, the Pandaren.
 At the end of their starting zone, players are given a choice to join the Horde or the Alliance.
 One player, Doubleagent, famously chose to pick neither and instead slowly ground his way up to the max level by farming herbs and other resource nodes over the span of two years, becoming the game's only top level neutral player.